Licktopia/licktopia.github.io/page5.md

    "expires_in": 3600,
    "refresh_token": "AQCTCJlzFXWGJ0sl5DIfsRUIBVbolZxDhTfc"

-THe most important part here is the access token which we can now use to make requests to the Spotify Web API for further information.
+The most important part here is the access token which we can now use to make requests to the Spotify Web API for further information.
 It’s also important to not e that the token expires in 1 hour, and the refresh token will be need to get a new token later.